fybrik/fybrik/site/docs/reference/crds.md

         <td><b>template</b></td>
         <td>string</td>
         <td>
           Template is the name of the specification in the Blueprint describing how to instantiate a component indicated by the module.
-It is the name of a M4DModule CRD.
+It is the name of a FybrikModule CRD.
 For example: implicit-copy-db2wh-to-s3-latest<br/>
         </td>
         <td>true</td>
       </tr></tbody>